 What Is An Instant Pot?
 An Overview

 Unless you’ve been living under a rock, it’s highly unlikely that you haven’t heard the Instant Pot hype.
-Also occasionally referred to as an Instapot, this surprisingly affordable kitchen gadget boasts the ability to perform the tasks of 7 different kitchen gadgets (pressure cooker, slow cooker, rice cooker, sauté/browning pan, yogurt maker, steamer and warming pot).
+Also sometimes referred to as an Instapot, this surprisingly affordable kitchen gadget boasts the ability to perform the tasks of 7 different kitchen gadgets (pressure cooker, slow cooker, rice cooker, sauté/browning, yogurt maker, steamer and warming pot).

 Product: Instant Pot 7-in-1 (Model: IP-DUO60)